Manx Airlines: Isle of Man roots

-In 1985 Manx was awarded a nightly postal service operating one of its Shorts 360s from Ronaldsway to Manchester, Luton, and Blackpool.
-For this service a third Shorts 360 was leased from Air Ecosse, G-RMSS.
-At the beginning of 1986 Manx took over the Liverpool to Heathrow route from parent British Midland, adding a fourth Shorts 360, G-WACK, to operate the service.
-Later that year the 360 was replaced with a leased Saab 340 registered G-HOPP and wearing "SkyHopper" titles.
+In 1985 Manx was awarded a nightly postal service from Ronaldsway to Manchester, Luton, and Blackpool which was performed by a Shorts 360.
+For this service a third Shorts 360 was leased from Air Ecosse.
+At the beginning of 1986 Manx took over the Liverpool to Heathrow route from parent British Midland, adding a fourth Shorts 360 to operate the service.
+Later that year this aircraft was replaced by a leased Saab 340 wearing "SkyHopper" titles.
 In March 1987, Airlines of Britain Holdings (ABH) was formed to act as a holding company for British Midland Airways and its subsidiaries.
 The group owned 100% of British Midland, Loganair, and Eurocity Express and retained control of 75% of Manx.
 In June 1988 ABH acquired Air UK's 25% stake in Manx, making the airline a wholly owned subsidiary of ABH.

-In mid-1987 the airline announced plans to upgrade the Isle of Man to Heathrow service to all jet operation with DC-9 aircraft.
+In mid-1987 the airline announced plans to upgrade the Isle of Man to Heathrow service to all jet operation.
 Unable to acquire its own jets, a BAC 1-11 was leased from Airways International Cymru for the London route.
-Later in 1987 Manx acquired its first jet aircraft, a BAe 146-100 registered G-OJET leased from BAe, which entered service on the flagship Heathrow route replacing the BAC 1-11.
+Later in that year Manx acquired its first jet aircraft, a leased BAe 146-100, which entered service on the Heathrow route replacing the BAC 1–11.
 Since its founding five years earlier, Manx had primarily operated the Heathrow route with Viscounts provided by parent British Midland or leased from other operators.
-With the introduction of jets in 1987 and the arrival of the first BAe ATP in 1988, the Viscounts were retired with Manx organising a series of 'champagne' flights around the island on 19 October.
-The final scheduled Viscount flight in to Heathrow operated that afternoon.
+With the introduction of jets in 1987 and the arrival of the first twin-turboprop BAe ATP in 1988, the Viscounts were retired.
+The final scheduled Viscount flight in to Heathrow operated in the afternoon.
 In 1989 a new £1 million maintenance hangar for the airline opened at Ronaldsway Airport which became a CAA approved facility for BAe ATP maintenance.
+The air carrier had changed its corporate registered name to Manx Airlines (IoM) on 25 March 1991.